MLB rumors: News on free-agent contracts, trades and more | FOX Sports

 MLB rumors: News on free-agent contracts, trades and more

-The off-season hot stove is warming up with trade rumors and free agency decisions coming down the pipeline.
+The off-season hot stove is warming up with trade rumors and free agency decisions coming down the pipeline with the holidays wrapped up.

 After very few blockbuster deals following the winter meetings, teams are continuing to look for free-agent pickups and making deals to improve their teams before spring training starts in February.